alexwlchan/alexwlchan.net/src/_drafts/atomic-cross-filesystem-moves-in-python.md

 Sometimes you want both of those properties: you want to move across a filesystem boundary *and* have an atomic move.

-For example: I help maintain [Loris](https://github.com/loris-imageserver/loris), an image server.
+For example: [Loris](https://github.com/loris-imageserver/loris), an image server.
 When a user requests an image, we start by downloading it from the source to a temporary folder.
-If the download succeeds, we move the saved image into an image cache, and that known-good cache is used to serve the image to the user.
+If the download succeeds, we move the saved image into another cache, and that known-good cache is used to serve the image to the user.
-We want that move to be atomic -- so we can't serve a partial image to the user -- and in some setups, the temporary download folder and the image cache are on different filesystems.
+We want that move to be atomic -- so we won't serve a partial image from the cache -- and in some setups, the temporary download folder and the image cache are on different filesystems.
-We need a move function that can be atomic and work across filesystems.
+We need a move function that can be both atomic and work across filesystems.

 I've had to write code for this a couple of times now, so I'm writing it up here both as a reminder to myself, and an instruction for other people in case it's useful.